-The Circuit Court for Howard County Family Law Assistance Program and Civil Law Center will reopen by appointment only beginning July 27, 2020.
+The Circuit Court for Howard County Family Law Assistance Program and Civil Law Center is open by appointment.
 Please click following link for detailed information.

 Circuit Court for Howard County